mysql/mysql-js/jones-ndb/README.md

 The NDB adapter has a run-time dependency on the NDB API library, libndbclient.
-On some platforms this dependency can only be satisfied when an environment variable points to the appropriate directory: LD_LIBRARY_PATH on most Unix derivatives, but DYLD_LIBRARY_PATH on Mac OS X.
+On some platforms this dependency can only be satisfied when an environment variable points to the appropriate directory: LD_LIBRARY_PATH on most Unix derivatives, but DYLD_LIBRARY_PATH on Mac OS X. This is the path that ends with: /lib.

 ### Configuring a simple MySQL Cluster